About Bobbie and Her Work

 Bobbie’s poems have appeared in literary journals and anthologies, including From Everywhere A Little: A Migration Anthology and Bards Against Hunger: Wisconsin Edition.
 She belongs to the Wisconsin Fellowship of Poets, co-coordinates the Poetry Unlocked reading series in Appleton, WI, and gives readings.

 Bobbie’s poetry honors include Pushcart Prize and Best of the Net nominations.
 She won The Mill: A Place for Writers’ 2020 Janet Dee Wullner-Faiss Memorial Prize for Poetry, and she placed in two categories of the 2016 WFOP Triad Prize.
 Her chapbook, Proposition at the Walk-In Infinity Chamber, was published in 2017 by Finishing Line Press.

 Bobbie’s nature photographs are the result of converging passions for visual art and hiking.
 A few have been published in Blue Heron Review.

 ISBN 978-1635342666 published by Finishing Line Press

 Bobbie Lee Lovell’s first poetry chapbook is about relationships, decision-making and resilience.
 Pivotal moments from dating to divorce are infused with ekphrastic (visual art) and speculative (science fiction/fantasy) elements.

 Throughout the book, the theme of “the edge” recurs.
 Several poems describe the precarious beauty found at great heights.
 Others present “the edge” as a metaphorical line between despair and hope, union and separation.

-This book is for art lovers, hikers, dreamers and anyone who seeks healing and growth — especially those who have struggled with societal pressures or for self-fulfillment inside or outside the context of a relationship.
+This book is especially for art lovers, hikers, dreamers and anyone who seeks healing and growth.